querqy/chorus/katas/000_setting_up_chorus.md

 If you are on a Linux type system, you should be able to stream the data right from the .tar.gz file:

-> tar xzf icecat-products-150k-20200809.tar.gz --to-stdout | curl 'http://localhost:8983/solr/ecommerce/update?commit=true' --data-binary @- -H 'Content-type:application/json'
+> tar xzf icecat-products-150k-20200809.tar.gz --to-stdout | curl --user solr:SolrRocks 'http://localhost:8983/solr/ecommerce/update?commit=true' --data-binary @- -H 'Content-type:application/json'

 Otherwise you'll need to uncompress the .tar.gz file and then post with Curl:

 > gunzip -c icecat-products-150k-20200809.tar.gz | tar xopf - #For Mac OS
-> curl 'http://localhost:8983/solr/ecommerce/update?commit=true' --data-binary @icecat-products-150k-20200809.json -H 'Content-type:application/json'
+> curl --user solr:SolrRocks 'http://localhost:8983/solr/ecommerce/update?commit=true' --data-binary @icecat-products-150k-20200809.json -H 'Content-type:application/json'

 The sample data will take a couple of minutes (like 5!) to load.